airblade/quo_vadis/README.md

 Features:

-* Minimal effort to add authentication to your app.
+* Minimal effort to add authentication to your app: get up and running in 5 minutes.
 * No surprises: it does what you expect.
 * Easy to customise.
 * Uses BCrypt to encrypt passwords.